 "At its peak, the in-love experience is euphoric.
 We are emotionally obsessed with each other.
 We go to sleep thinking of one another.
 When we rise, that person is the first thought on our minds.
 We long to be together.
 Spending time together is like playing in the anteroom of heaven."
-(Chapter 2 - Falling in Love, Section - The Anteroom of Heaven, page 29)
+(The 5 Love Languages - Chapter 2 - Falling in Love, Section - The Anteroom of Heaven, page 29)

 Falling in love, twitterpation, infatuation, and butterflies; things that all hopeless romantics daydream about.
 Being the hopeless romantic that I am, I fell head over heels for Joe and our relationship was the only thing I thought (and probably talked) about for quite a while.
 He was the greatest thing to ever happen to me and I couldn't have been happier.